Your associates don’t need to start from scratch

 Because it means a jumpstart on efficiently handling any matter.

-There’s no way a young associate at your firm can know all the nuances of every practice area, but with access to the right insights and guidance, they can remove uncertainty and get right to work solving your client’s needs.
+There’s no way a young associate at your firm can know all the nuances of every practice area, but with access to the right insights and guidance, they can remove uncertainty and get right to work solving the client’s needs.

 Don’t rely on search engines